-So maybe the time of starting and finishing is sometimes a little *cough* flexible, but somehow there is never a question mark over the fact there IS a start and finish time, but it’s only recently in this new reality we find ourselves in has it occurred to me to question, why?
+So maybe the time of starting and finishing is sometimes a little *cough* flexible, but somehow there is never a question mark over the fact there IS a start and finish time.
+Only recently in this new reality has it occurred to me to question, why?
 Why on earth do I – we – have this compelling urge to take to our notepads and computers and spend our time building worlds and people out of thin air?

 I wrote feverishly, sometimes getting up several hours early so I could put time in before work.
 I had many questions that ran through my mind constantly looking for answers – about the plot, why a character did this or that, how they would feel in a certain situation.
 The one question I didn’t stop to ask myself was, WHY, why am I doing this?
-In my down time I could be going for a pleasant walk or sipping a margherita in the garden or cleaning out that airing cupboard where the things at the back hadn’t seen the light of day for maybe a decade (well, perhaps not that one).
+In my downtime I could be going for a pleasant walk or sipping a margarita in the garden or cleaning out that airing cupboard where the things at the back hadn’t seen the light of day for maybe a decade (well, perhaps not that one).

 This burning desire to tell stories, where do we get it from?
 I haven’t met anyone who puts pen to paper that doesn’t have it.
 What compels us to shape the world into stories, to people it, to make things happen to them, to feel that rush when you know you’ve got the ending that’s right?